SophiaAramburu/first-homework/README.md

 **Revisions**
 - I condensed a lot of the elements on the CSS Stylesheet to ensure that they were way cleaner and easieer to look at.
 I condensed the style elements as well as the tags and selectors.

--There were a few things I was able to do in the HTML file to make it more conclusive and well-built.
+- There were a few things I was able to do in the HTML file to make it more conclusive and well-built.
 I added an ID to fix the link that wasn't working so it was functional.
 Next, I added alt image attributes that were much needed for strong accessibility.
 Lastly, I changed all the non descriptive tags with semantic HTML to work with accessibilty.
 - I finished by adding notes to the style sheet and the index.html page.
 It reads a description of what is happening within the stylesheet and html page.